 Big game, upland small game, and water/other migratory bird hunting are allowed on portions of the refuge.
 Big game and upland small game both require an annual $10.00 permit.
 Waterfowl hunting is provided in both controlled hunt areas and public hunt areas.
 Controlled hunt zones may require a $10.00 permit during a portion of the waterfowl season, but public areas do not require a permit.

 Youth waterfowl hunt opportunities are available at Missisquoi National Wildlife Refuge during the Vermont Youth Waterfowl Weekend and during the first 3 weekends of the regular waterfowl season.

 The warm shallow water of the Missisquoi Delta provides excellent fishing opportunities on and around the refuge.
 Refuge boat launch facilities at Louie’s Landing and seasonally at Macs Bend allow boaters quick access to the river and Lake Champlain.
 Please be aware that some areas on the lake are closed to fishing.
+Paddling through flooded forest habitat along the river is prohibited during high water to reduce disturbance to migrating birds.
 Click here for a map of areas closed to boating and fishing access.

 Five refuge trails encompassing 7.5 miles provide excellent opportunities for wildlife observation in many different upland and wetland habitats.
 Numerous boardwalks on these trails allow quiet, elevated access through wildlife habitats to see migratory and resident species.
 The refuge delta, Missisquoi River, Dead Creek, provide a water rich alternative to observe wildlife on the refuge.
 Please note the Jeep Trail is open seasonally from August 1-April 1 only.
 This seasonal closure protects migratory birds and other wildlife during the breeding season.
 Kayaks, canoes, and small motorized boats allow access to the refuge in areas where trails are not available.